What is a micro sd adapter?

 When the easy fixes fail, advanced solutions are the next step.
 Specialized tools can often succeed when the simpler methods don’t.

-Third-Party Write Protection Removal Tools
+Third-Party Write Protection from SD card Removal Tools

 Supporting multiple storage devices, AOMEI Partition Assistant is a solid tool for removing write protection.
 Another option, MiniTool Partition Wizard, provides an easy interface for managing disk settings.